snowplow-archive/infobright-ruby-loader/README.md

 load_hash[bids] = ['/tmp/bids-1', '/tmp/bids-2', '/tmp/bids-4', '/tmp/bids-4']
 ```

-Now we can load all of the tables in parallel:
+Now we can run a parallel load of the tables:

 ```ruby
 InfobrightLoader::Loader::load_from_hash(